Technical Architecture

 Optional evidence artifacts:

-e.g. IPFS bundles with anonymized or summarized traces,
+For example IPFS bundles with anonymized or summarized traces.

-Use this page when you’re thinking about monitoring, analytics, or trust dashboards for Bardiel inside Virtual or external UIs.
+Use this page when you are thinking about monitoring, analytics, or trust dashboards for Bardiel inside Virtual or external UIs.

 API versioning strategy for: